Esau’s story is a vivid example of despise in the Bible, which warns us about the consequences of devaluing our blessings.

-While we might shake our heads at his poor decision, how many of us are making similar trades?
+While we might shake our heads at Esau’s poor decision, how many of us are making similar trades?
 I’ll explain what I mean in just a moment.

 Esau’s trade was described as proof that he “despised his birthright.”

 Yet the Bible says that Esau despised this.
-You might ask, “How could someone hate his blessing?”
+You might ask, “Is despise the same as hate?”

-At the moment of decision, Esau judged his birthright as unworthy of consideration or notice.
-So he lost it because he did not properly value it from the beginning!
+Because Esau judged his birthright as unworthy of consideration or notice, he lost it because he did not properly value it from the beginning!

 Using that last definition, do you despise good health?